Skip to Main Content

 Guiding You Through The Probate Process

 Probate is something nearly everyone has heard about but few understand.
 For those who have gone through probate, many will say it was an experience they hope to never repeat.
-Unfortunately, families and loved ones cannot always avoid the probate process.
+Unfortunately, families and loved ones cannot always avoid the probate process, which can feel overwhelming due to its complexity and emotional toll.

 Florida’s probate system is complex.
 You will need an attorney who has years of experience in probate as well as the skills and knowledge to navigate the Florida courts and complete the process in a timely and cost-effective manner.
-At Marshall Law, we have a team focused on this area of the law, meaning that you will have a lawyer and a dedicated probate paralegal with extensive experience and knowledge by your side to help streamline the process.
+At Marshall Law, our law firm has a team focused on this area of the law, meaning that you will have a lawyer and a dedicated probate paralegal with extensive experience and knowledge by your side to help streamline the process.
 Call Marshall Law Now!

 Explaining The Probate Process

 Probate is the judicial process of transferring the assets of a deceased person (“decedent”) to their heirs or beneficiaries (“heirs” are those who inherit if the decedent did not have a Will, whereas “beneficiaries” are those who inherit because they were named in the decedent’s Will).
 Probate cases must be filed in the circuit court corresponding to the county of the decedent’s residence, or if they did not have a residence, then the county in which the decedent’s property is located.
+Probate often involves reviewing and validating important legal documents such as wills and trusts to ensure the decedent’s wishes are properly carried out.
 It is important to note that if a decedent dies without a will, the Florida Probate Code (state law) will determine who the decedent’s heirs are and thus who will receive the decedent’s assets.

-During the probate process, the court will determine if the decedent’s Will is valid (if they have one) and oversee the reporting and distribution of the decedent’s estate.
+During the probate process, the court will determine if the decedent’s Will is valid (if they have one) and oversee the reporting and distribution of the decedent’s estate according to the instructions in the will.
 The probate process also includes identifying and possibly paying creditors the decedent owed money to at the time they died.
 The process is governed by Florida Probate Rules, which outline the necessary steps for proper estate administration.

 The Different Types Of Probate In Florida